fiveladdercon/textbooks/README.md

 Names are prefixed with the `@` symbol on the command line to signify that the remaining string is a Name, but the `@` symbol is not part of the Name itself.

-Hierarchy in the chart of accounts can be identified by separating them with colon (`:`) characters:
+Hierarchy in the chart of accounts can be identified by separating levels with colon (`:`) characters:

 `@exp:meals`  identifies  `**Exp**ense:Discretionary:Food & Drink:**Meals**`